 - Employ modern library search and retrieval tools to locate and retrieve scientific information about a chemical concept, chemical substance, or chemical technique, and evaluate the scientific information.

-- Critical Thinking: Demonstrate the ability to access and interpret information, respond and adapt to changing situations, evaluate actions, simplify complex problem with an effective decision strategy, solve problems, and employ critical thinking, analytical reasoning and efficient problem-solving skills.
+- Critical Thinking: Demonstrate the ability to access and interpret information, respond and adapt to changing situations, evaluate actions, simplify complex problems with an effective decision strategy, solve problems, and employ critical thinking, analytical reasoning and efficient problem-solving skills.

 - Communication: Demonstrate the ability to express themselves clearly and effectively communicate the results of their work and complex technical information in a concise manner to chemists and non-chemists through effective written and oral communication skills.

-- Professional Integrity and Team work: Demonstrate awareness and understanding of the skills necessary to work effectively in diverse teams, in both classroom and laboratory; of the ethical standards of their academic discipline / profession; and of the ethical, historical, philosophical, and environmental dimensions of problems and issues facing chemists.
+- Professional Integrity and Teamwork: Demonstrate awareness and understanding of the skills necessary to work effectively in diverse teams, in both classroom and laboratory; of the ethical standards of their academic discipline / profession; and of the ethical, historical, philosophical, and environmental dimensions of problems and issues facing chemists.

-The chemistry curriculum at SNU provides both a broad background in chemical principles and in-depth study of chemistry or chemistry-related areas that build on this background.
+The chemistry curriculum at Shiv Nadar University, Delhi NCR provides both a broad background in chemical principles and an in-depth study of chemistry or chemistry-related areas that build on this background.
 The chemistry curriculum is divided into three categories: introductory general chemistry, foundation courses providing breadth across sub-disciplines, and rigorous in-depth courses that build upon these foundations and develop critical thinking and problem-solving skills.
 Since chemistry is an experimental science, substantial laboratory work is an integral part of almost all our courses.
 The introductory general chemistry course provides a common grounding in basic chemical concepts for students with diverse backgrounds, develops basic mathematical and laboratory skills, and prepares students for the foundation courses.
 Foundation courses in analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, and physical chemistry provide breadth and lay the groundwork for more in-depth course work.